jonathanrevell/rabbit-hutch/README.md

                 // OR
                 // If passed without any argument, or false, the message will not be requeued for a reattempt controls.nack();

+                // OR
+                controls.nack({ requeue: true });

+                // OR
+                // Wait ms before queuing it again.
+This can be helpful for avoiding getting an endless barrage of message controls.nack({ requeueWithDelay: 100 });
             })
         });